In Maine, a small town battles over the future of a beloved island

 Olsen was a member of Maine’s offshore wind port advisory group, a collection of 19 individuals “representing varied stakeholder viewpoints” that advised the Maine Department of Transportation and Mills on the best location for the port, before she tapped Sears Island as the preferred location in February.

-However, the process to approve the proposal and break ground is far from complete, with “extensive and independent State and Federal permitting” still required, including assessments of environmental impacts and alternative sites, like Mack Point, according to Maine’s website
+However, the process to approve the proposal and break ground is far from complete, with “extensive and independent State and Federal permitting” still required, including assessments of environmental impacts and alternative sites, like Mack Point, according to Maine’s website.

 The Department of Transportation, which oversees Sears Island, says it intends to apply for permits later this year and include opportunities for public and stakeholder input.